unicate/rigatoni/README.md

 ![alt text][logo]
 # Rigatoni

-> A simple dish, made of fresh SQL migrations.
+> A simple dish - made of fresh SQL migrations.

 ## What is it?
 - Rigatoni manages SQL migrations.
 - It uses plain old SQL files.
 No need to learn a new framework.
-- It's heavily inspired by tools like Fly way or Phinx.
+- It's heavily inspired by tools like [Fly way](https://flywaydb.org/) or [Phinx](https://phinx.org/).
 - It should be easy and intuitive to use.
+- Use it via commandline interface (CLI) or write your own integration.
+- It can be used as stand-alone application to manage your DB migrations.
 - It can be integrated into your project as composer package.
-- Use it via commandline interface (CLI) or write your own integration.

 ## Rules
 - Migrations are written in plain old SQL.